Developer Guide

 Importing data

-feature allows users to load data as specified in the provided CSV file.
+The import feature allows users to load data as specified in the provided CSV file.

-How the import
+How the import command works

-command to import a CSV data file.
+The following activity diagram summarizes what happens when a user executes the import command to import a CSV data file.
 In the case where the file is not imported, an error message will be displayed with the reason.

 There are several important details left out of the activity diagram for the sake of clarity: